DDPM-CD: Denoising Diffusion Probabilistic Models as Feature Extractors for Change Detection: Related Work

-Diffusion probabilistic models~\cite{ho2020denoising,sohl2015deep,saharia2021image, nair2022image, perera2022sar} belong to the class of generative models where, once trained, we can use the model to generate high-quality images that are closer to the training data distribution.
-Unlike other generative models such as Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), autoregressive models and flows, diffusion models are efficient to train and have been widely adopted in several applications, including super-resolution~\cite{saharia2021image}, debluring~\cite{whang2021deblurring}, segmentation~\cite{wolleb2021diffusion, jiang2018difnet, baranchuk2021label}, image colorization~\cite{song2020score}, inpainting~\cite{song2020score}, and semantic editing~\cite{rombach2021high}.
-However, there is still no demonstration of the application of diffusion models in remote sensing applications despite its high potential and great success in other machine vision applications.
-In this work, we demonstrate that remote sensing CD can also benefit from diffusion models, opening a new direction to explore remote sensing applications in the future.
-In the following sections, we provide a brief overview of the diffusion framework.
+Denosing diffusion probabilistic models~\cite{ho2020denoising,sohl2015deep,saharia2021image, nair2022image, perera2022sar} belong to the class of generative models.
+Once trained, we can use the model to generate high-quality images closer to the training data distribution.
+Unlike other generative models such as Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative, creswell2018generative}, Variational Autoencoders (VAEs)~\cite{doersch2016tutorial}, autoregressive models~\cite{esser2021imagebart}, and flows~\cite{liu2019conditional}, diffusion models are efficient to train and have been widely adopted in several applications, including super-resolution~\cite{saharia2021image}, debluring~\cite{whang2021deblurring}, segmentation~\cite{wolleb2021diffusion, jiang2018difnet, baranchuk2021label}, image colorization~\cite{song2020score}, inpainting~\cite{song2020score}, and semantic editing~\cite{rombach2021high}.
+However, there is still no demonstration of the application of diffusion models in remote sensing applications despite their high potential and great success in other machine vision applications.
+In this work, we demonstrate that remote sensing change detectioncan can also benefit from diffusion models, opening a new direction to explore remote sensing applications in the future.
+The following sections provide a brief overview of the diffusion framework.

-\paragraph{Gaussian Diffusion Process.} Diffusion models learns the training data distribution $p(x_0)$ by performing variational inference on a Markovian process with $T$ number of timesteps.
-The diffusion process consists of a forward process as well as a backward process.
-In the forward process, we gradually add Gaussian noise to the clean image $x_0 \sim p(x_0)$ until the image is completely destroyed resulting in an isotropic gaussian distribution $\mathcal{N}(\boldsymbol{0}, \boldsymbol{I})$.
+\paragraph*{\bf Gaussian diffusion process} Diffusion models learn the training data distribution $p(x_0)$ by performing variational inference on a Markovian process with $T$ number of timesteps.
+The diffusion process consists of a forward and a backward process.
+In the forward process, we gradually add Gaussian noise to the clean image $x_0 \sim p(x_0)$ until the image is completely destroyed, resulting in an isotropic gaussian distribution $\mathcal{N}(\boldsymbol{0}, \boldsymbol{I})$.
 The noising operation at each time step $t$ in the forward process is defined as follows: